odrevet/yt-dlp-kivy/readme.md

 User interface for yt-dlp using the Kivy framework

-Documentation assume you are using Python 3 with pip 3.

 # Usage

 * Past or enter video URL to download in the text field.